-- Determine the operational status and appropriate level of activation based on situation as known. - As appropriate, respond to the VCTC/SBCAG TOC.

-- Clarify any issues regarding your authority and assignment. - Request additional personnel for the Section to maintain a 24-hour operation as required.

-Notify TOC Director when the Planning/Intelligence Section is fully operational.

-Brief new or relief personnel in the Planning/Intelligence Section.
-Briefings should include:

-- Current situation assessment - Identification of specific job responsibilities - Identification of co-workers within the job function and/or geographical assignment - Availability of communications - Location of work area - Identification of eating and sleeping arrangements as appropriate - Procedural instructions for obtaining additional supplies, services, and personnel - Identification of operational period work shifts - □ Meet with other activated Section Coordinators, as needed. - Attend periodic briefing sessions conducted by the TOC Director. - Brief the VCTC/SBCAG TOC Director on major problem areas that need or may require solutions.
+See Common EOC responsibilities in addition to this checklist.
+AC CTIVATION Determine the operational status and appropriate level of activation based on situation as known As appropriate, respond to the VCTC/SBCAG TOC.
+ASS SIGNMENTS/STAFFING Clarify any issues regarding your authority and assignment.
+Request additional personnel for the Section to maintain a 24-hour operation as required.
+NO TIFICATIONS Notify TOC Director when the Planning/Intelligence Section is fully operational.
+ME ETINGS/BRIEFINGS Brief new or relief personnel in the Planning/Intelligence Section.
+Briefings should include: Current situation assessment Identification of specific job responsibilities Identification of co-workers within the job function and/or geographical assignment Availability of communications Location of work area Identification of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating and sleeping arrangements as appropriate Output Description of eating arrangement Procedural instructions for obtaining additional supplies, services, and personnel Identification of operational period work shifts.
+Identification of operational period work shifts Meet with other activated Section Coordinators, as needed.
+Attend periodic briefing sessions conducted by the TOC Director. ■ Brief the VCTC/SBCAG TOC Director on major problem areas that need or may require solutions.